Content Resource Site (OER)

 Why should faculty use it?
 Annenberg provides open source learning materials and learning exercises.

-How faculty access: Annenberg Learner
+How faculty access: Visit the Annenberg Learner website

 Accessibility Statement Link: Be sure all resources used meet Tri-C's accessibility requirements, ie., screen reader accessible, all audio is in text format, etc.